guillermooo/sublime-undocs/source/file_management/file_management.rst

 Files opened from the sidebar create *semi-transient* views.
 Unlike transient views, *semi-transient* views show up as a new tab.
 You will be able to tell semi-transient views from other views because their tab text is shown in italics.
-When a new semi-transient view is opnened, any existing semi- transient view in the same pane gets automatically closed.
+When a new semi-transient view is opened, any existing semi- transient view in the same pane gets automatically closed.

 The sidebar provides basic file management operations through its context